Rosana Paulino: Background

 Paulino is recognized for her visual representations of Black women that examine historical and modern social contexts of racism, discrimination, and slavery in Brazil.
 Across North and South America, the Black female body has been an “icon on display for public consumption”.
 It has been symbolic of sex and desire; eroticized, exoticized and objectified.
 All these perceptions, biases and stereotypes that seek to define the Black female body have been constructed by other’s definitions which are usually Western viewpoints.
 Paulino examines how Black women in Brazil are represented in history, media and society and builds a counter-narrative through her art works, re-claiming the voice and body of Black Brazilian women.
 As seen in her many exhibits, Paulino is a master of technical versatility using art mediums including drawing, sewing, lithography, digital printing, video, and sculpting.
 Paulino juxtaposes the way the Black female body is profited from and commoditized with depictions of the Black female body that are individualized and raw in an attempt to normalize it in mainstream media and art.
 Paulino sought to understand and bring meaning to “what it means to be a woman and what it means to be Black in Brazilian society”.
 Racial and gender inequalities in Brazil are deeply rooted in society.
 While there have been social and cultural movements to empower Black women and challenge these issues, inequalities are still interwoven in the social fabric of Brazil and its institutions.
 In her works, Paulino creates space where Black women do not assume stereotypical roles including wet nurse, nanny and maid.
 Moreover, she simultaneously subverts usual class hierarchies and the social fabric that represses Black women in Brazil.
 In an artist’s reflection video on Parede da Memória, Paulino says “I had to speak up.
 And I chose art to address these issues”.

-Paulino grew up in a middle-class family with two sisters.
+Paulino, the daughter of a cleaner and a house painter, grew up in a middle-class family with two sisters.
 As a child she regularly drew and played with clay which was the genesis for her fascination with the arts.
 As she grew older, she realized the prejudices and marks of slavery left on Black women in Brazil and wanted to address those issues.
 Never having black dolls to play with as a child or realizing how Black women were only depicted on television in certain roles are examples of gender and racial inequality that affected Paulino.
+According to The Guardian, In 2011, Paulino became the first Afro-Brazilian woman to obtain a PhD in visual arts.

+Art historian Igor Simões has called Paulino "the most important Black artist in Brazil in the last 30 years," noting her interpretations of Black Brazilian history are "crucial for understanding the broader Afro-Atlantic world."
+Hélio Menezes, director of the Museu Afro Brasil, credited her 1994 Parede da memória as "one of the first times Black faces were included in the white cube of contemporary art galleries" and called it "a very direct, critical act of decolonization."